SimonCropp/Argon/docs/PreserveObjectReferences.md

 ## IReferenceResolver

-To customize how references are generated and resolved the `Argon.Serialization.IReferenceResolver` interface is available to inherit from and use with the JsonSerializer.
+To customize how references are generated and resolved the `Argon.IReferenceResolver` interface is available to inherit from and use with the JsonSerializer.

 ## Related Topics